PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Create a linear scale

+- Let's position the circles vertically, based on the distance run
 - One of the most important things that D3 does is provide the ability to map points in the "domain" of data to points in the visual "range" using what's called a `scale`.
 - There are lots of different kinds of scales, but for now we're just going to use a `linear` scale which will map numeric data values to numeric visual values.